xxTeDYxx/get5-web/README.md

 ## Requirements:

 - python2.7
-- MySQL (other databases will likely work, but aren't guaranteed to)
+- MySQL (other databases will likely work, but aren't guaranteed to, [example for MariaDB](https://github.com/splewis/get5-web/issues/146#issuecomment-480908372))
 - a linux web server capable of running Flask applications ([see deployment options](http://flask.pocoo.org/docs/0.11/deploying/))

 ## Installation

-Please see the [installation instructions](INSTALL.md) **currently outdated** for Ubuntu 16.04 with apache2.
+Please see the [installation instructions](INSTALL.md) for Ubuntu 16.04 with apache2.
 You can use other distributions or web servers, but you will likely have to figure out how to install a python flask app yourself.

 ## How do the game server and web panel communicate?